hallamlab/reMap/README.md

 ### Preprocessing
 To preprocess data, we provide few examples.

-Description about arguments in all examples: *--define-bags* is a boolean variable indicating whether to construct bags, *--recover-max-bags* is a boolean variable indicating whether to recover an initial set of bags for each example, *--alpha* is a hyper-parameter for controlling bags centroids, *--top-k* is hyper-parameter to retrieve top k labels for each bag, *--v-cos* corresponds a cutoff threshold for consine similarity, *--hin-name* is the name for the heterogeneous information network file (e.g. "hin.pkl"), *--vocab-name* corresponds the name of the vocabulary (pathway set) file (e.g. "vocab.pkl"), *--bag-phi-name* is the name of the file indicating labels distribution over bags (e.g. "phi.npz"), *--bag-sigma-name* is the bags covariance file name (e.g. "sigma.npz"), *--features-name* corresponds the file name of the features (e.g. "pathway2vec_embeddings.npz"), *--file-name* corresponds the PREFIX name of generated files, and *--y-name* is the pathway space of multi-label data (e.g. "biocyc_y.pkl").
+Description about arguments in all examples: *--define-bags* is a boolean variable indicating whether to construct bags, *--recover-max-bags* is a boolean variable indicating whether to recover an initial set of bags for each example, *--alpha* is a hyper-parameter for controlling bags centroids, *--top-k* is hyper-parameter to retrieve top k labels for each bag, *--v-cos* corresponds a cutoff threshold for consine similarity, *--hin-name* is the name for the heterogeneous information network file (e.g. "hin.pkl"), *--vocab-name* corresponds the name of the vocabulary (pathway set) file (e.g. "vocab.pkl"), *--bag-phi-name* is the name of the file indicating labels distribution over bags (e.g. "phi.npz"), *--bag-sigma-name* is the bags covariance file name (e.g. "sigma.npz"), *--features-name* corresponds the file name of the features (e.g. "pathway2vec_embeddings.npz"), *--file-name* corresponds the PREFIX name of generated files, and *--y-name* is the pathway space of multi-label data (e.g. "biocyc205_tier23_9255_y.pkl").

 The results of running all the commands below will be stored in *--dspath* location.
 Several files will be generated (e.g. PREFIX + "bag_pathway.pkl")